 The only tent we found to have potential issues with condensation in the rain was the Coleman Instant Cabin Tent.
-It can get clammy with the rainfly on.
+It can get clammy camping with the rainfly on.

-Other tents like the Coleman Instant Cabin Tent and the Eureka!
+Other camping tents like the Coleman Instant Cabin Tent and the Eureka!
 Copper Cabin has tall vertical walls which are great for raising the roof but does mean that high winds might be an issue.

-Are these tents suitable for three-seasons?
+Are these tall tents suitable for three-season camping?

 The other tents are more suitable for fair-weather camping.
-You will be able to take them out in the milder months of Spring and Fall but be cautious about taking them out in harsh conditions.
+You will be able to take them out camping in the milder months of Spring and Fall but be cautious about taking them out camping in harsh conditions.

-Which tent has the most durable materials?
+Which tents have the most durable materials?